14 Things To Do in Hoi An, Vietnam

 It is possibly Vietnam‘s most popular market and, therefore, it tends to get busy after sundown.
 The Hoi An night market opens at 5 PM until 10 PM.

 Run by men and women who suffer from hearing and speech impairments, this charming tea house is a must-do in Hoi An.
 It is an incredibly peaceful environment, as silence is respected and orders and communication are all done through the use of speech cubes and body language.
 Not only the tea, coffee, and biscuits fantastic, but it is a wonderful way to use tourism for good.

 8. Hoi An Free Bike Tour

 Vietnamese students organize free biking tours in order to practice their English.
-Get to know Hoi An as the locals do, by cycling along the rice fields, preparing traditional foods and visiting the outer parts of Hoi An, which you might not usually see.
+Get to know Hoi An as the locals do, by cycling along with the rice fields, preparing traditional foods, and visiting the outer parts of Hoi An, which you might not usually see.

 9. Ba Mu Temple Gates (Tam Quan)